graymintmoon/graymintmoon.github.io/faq.md

 			<p class="faq_response">We want to make the process of collaboration as smooth as possible - our entire process can be broken down into easy-to-understand steps:</p>
 			<ol class="page_bulleted_list">
 				<li><strong>Submit questionnaire: </strong>fill out our <a href="/contact"><strong>Contact form</strong></a> to get going.</li>
-				<li><strong>Strategy Conversation:</strong> we follow up with call to better understand you, your brand, and your goals.</li>
+				<li><strong>Strategy Conversation:</strong> we follow up a with call to better understand you, your brand, and your goals.</li>
-				<li><strong>Sign Documents:</strong> we'll send a few things over for you to sign - Terms & Conditions, Pricing, and Work Proposal
+				<li><strong>Sign Agreement:</strong> we'll send a few things over for you to sign - Terms & Conditions, Work Proposal, and Pricing
 				</li>
-				<li><strong>Invoice and Payment: </strong>after signing the documents listed above, we'll convert the estimated costs into an invoice for your first pay installment.</li>
+				<li><strong>Invoice and Payment: </strong>once you've signed the agreement, we'll send you an invoice.</li>
 			</ol>
-			<p class="faq_response">Once we have all these steps completed, we can begin the work process - how exciting!</p>
+			<p class="faq_response">After these steps are completed, we can begin the work process - how exciting!</p>
 		</div>
 	</div>